Ceramic hobs are easy to clean, look great and typically have lots of great safety features.

 Completed with an elegant black glass finish, Gionien’s ceramic hob offers a variety of features at a very reasonable price tag.
-With a total of 9 power levels, it provides you with a higher level of control over cooking temperatures to cater for more intricate dishes.
+With a total of nine power levels, it provides you with a higher level of control over cooking temperatures to cater for more intricate dishes.

-- Rapid installation in under 1 hour.
+- Can be quickly installed in under 1 hour.

 - Touch controls for saving space, and easy cleaning.